evkx/evkx.github.io/content/models/mg/mg4/MG4_Electric_XPOWER/_index.md

 The high-capacity battery has a gross capacity of 64 kWh and a net usable capacity of 61,7 kWh, providing an 2,3 kWh buffer (3.6%) for battery protection.
 This Lithium-Ion battery utilizes [NMC (Nickel Manganese Cobalt) technology.](../../../../technology/battery/cellchemistry/#lithium-nickel-manganese-cobalt-oxides-nmc)

-Under the [WLTP](../../../../guides/understandingrange/wltp/) (Worldwide Harmonized Light Vehicles Test Procedure) standard, the vehicle's range is 435 km (270 mi).
-The consumption is 14.2kWh/100km for the WLTP standard test.
+According to the [WLTP](../../../../guides/understandingrange/wltp/) (Worldwide Harmonized Light Vehicles Test Procedure) standard, the vehicle's range is 435 km (270 miles), with an energy consumption rate of 14.2 kWh/100 km (3 mi/kWh).
 For more details about the range, see real-world data and range listing on this model’s [range and consumption](rangeandconsumption/) page.

 The vehicle supports fast DC charging with a maximum power of 135 kW.
 Charging from 0% to 100% takes approximately 84 minutes, while a more typical charging scenario from 10% to 80% takes 27 minutes with an average charging speed at 96 kW.
 Considering an additional 5 minutes for each charging stop due to driving interruptions, the optimal charging range is from 3% to 58%.
 This results in an effective charging speed, including time lost, of 96 kW, with each charging session taking about 21 minutes and 12 seconds..